vives-devbit/git-course/docs/git-intro/README.md

 ### View the log

-Git log gives an overview of all commits.
+The `git log` command gives an overview of all commits.

 ```bash
 git log